 spec:

-# Block describes the parameters of the virtual processor for virtual machines.
+# The section describes virtual processor parameters for virtual machines.

-# This block cannot be changed after the resource is created.
+# This block cannot be changed after the resource has been created.

 cpu: ...

-# (optional block) Describes the rules for placing virtual machines on nodes.
+# (optional) Describes the rules for allocating virtual machines between nodes.

-# When changed, automatically applies to all virtual machines using this VirtualMachineClass.
+# When changed, it is automatically applied to all virtual machines using this VirtualMachineClass.

 nodeSelector: ...

-# (optional block) Describes the policy for configuring virtual machine resources.
+# (optional) Describes the sizing policy for configuring virtual machine resources.

-# When changed, automatically applies to all virtual machines using this VirtualMachineClass.
+# When changed, it is automatically applied to all virtual machines using this VirtualMachineClass.

 sizingPolicies: ...